We all come empty handed to this world. We all will leave so.

 For me, my life is successful, if I could do the things I love and I could be who I want to be.
 I am constantly trying to evolve and grow.
 And I can tell you as scary as it may be, it is worth all the fears and roadblocks.
 Because at the end of it, I know that I did exactly what I wanted or at least I tried.

 Self-discipline means controlling yourself to your will.
 It is important to succeed in life because it is what gives you the power to stick to your goals.

 You don’t become successful in life by working on your craft for a few days.
 Or working for it only when motivation strikes.
 You need to hustle consistently.

 Every successful person has routines or habits that help them stick with their vision.
 You need the self-discipline to form new habits and routines.

 And developing self-discipline helps you by not giving into temptations and deviate from your path.

 Self-discipline is what will give your days, a structure.
 You know how to spend your days to maximize your potential.
 If you lack self-control, you waste your days, and your life because you give into whatever comes your way.

 Nurses can confirm one of the top regrets of people lying on the deathbed is “I wish I had spent more time with my family”.

 And many people regret “I wish I hadn’t worked so hard”.
-Yes you must work in life to earn a living and fulfil your dreams.
+Yes, you must work in life to earn a living and fulfill your dreams.
 But life is not all about it.